TyrekBrunson/Computer-Repair-Report-Generator/README.md

   *NON-ADP PART* IS DEAD ON ARRIVAL WHEN INSTALLED. *PUT NON-ADP VERBAIGE HERE* (have it generate with selected nadp vrbaige)?
   PPID:

--Split HINGE verbiage to include "left" and "right" hinges under "parts ordered"
-# Turner just did that one the first try after not using git hub or visual studios since 2018.
-Im so satisfied right now.
-Also I just made the "V1.8" I dont know if we want to do that for just editiing 2 lines.
-I dont know how that works.

 -IREDELL Button?
  "Awaiting CHS Repairs"